climlab/climlab/climlab/radiation/src/cam3/implementation_notes.md

 ### Still to do:

+- Fix up the build procedure.
+Get rid to the 'build on demand' approach
+- Move the build script to setup.py
+- Work on cleaning up the code and the wrapper interface.
+More climlab and less climt.
 - Rationalize physical constants and basic thermo (saturation)
 - Radiation code should be using same constants as the rest of climlab
 - Get rid of vestigal parallelism in the CAM3 code.
 It's just cruft.